YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **Example for MUPIP UPGRADE**

 .. parsed-literal::
-   $ mupip upgrade mumps.dat
+   $ mupip upgrade yottadb.dat

-This example upgrades the file-header of mumps.dat to the latest version format.
+This example upgrades the file-header of yottadb.dat to the latest version format.

 -----------------------------
 MUPIP Command Summary